theianjohnson/vue-documenter/README.md

 			<another-component></another-component>
 		</vue-documenter>

-		// But you can also remap your own (these are defaults) /*
+		// You can also remap your own (these are defaults)
 		<vue-documenter
 			css-class-badge-deprecated="badge badge-warning"
 			css-class-badge-optional="badge badge-secondary"